Daniel-W-Innes/-SYSC3110-Project/README.md

 2. Sequence Diagram, showing how the order of events fit together to create a playable game
 3. User Manual, describing how to play the game given the current implementation
 4. Design Decision Rationales

-## Known Bug(s)

-- If many moves (reproduced with millions of moves) then occasionally the foxes are split into two pieces, leading to accepted moves that are not within the scope of the game